- Constitutional and sociopolitical framework

 Definition of the Criterion

-What does 'Constitutional and sociopolitical framework' mean?
+What is meant by 'Constitutional and sociopolitical framework'?

 Another issue that should be considered in any comprehensive assessment of potentials and risks is the constitutional and sociopolitical environment that underlies an international academic cooperation.
 This point should also include a more detailed consideration of issues linked to wider crisis or conflict situations (cf. Criterion 1).